Fill out this form and get access to your Case Studies

-But in manufacturing, “documentation” takes on a whole new meeting as it provides written guidance in the design, development and manufacturing of a particular product.
+But in manufacturing, “documentation” takes on a whole new meaning as it provides written guidance in the design, development and manufacturing of a particular product.

 Through detailed and effective documentation, you improve your chances of producing consistent and repeatable finished products.

 In the early stages of product development, you will need to develop various product design documents such as the Product Requirements Document (PRD) and the Design Input documents.

 But once the design is finished and the prototype approved, Manufacturing Documentation needs to be developed to keep everyone informed about how the product will be put together.

 - Component Documents – the Bill of Materials including off-the-shelf parts and custom parts

 - Assembly Documents – detailed instructions, drawings and procedures for assemblers and technicians